khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/behind-a-proxy.md

 }
 ```

 In this example, the "Proxy" could be something like **Traefik**.
-And the server would be something like **Uvicorn**, running your FastAPI application.
+And the server would be something like **Uvicorn**, running your ReadyAPI application.

 ### Providing the `root_path`